willthames/application-controller/README.md

 container) or be built with the configuration included.
 My preference is to build the container with the configuration inside, tagged with the version of the code.

+## Job Names

+Job names are derived from the application name (as per `spec.application` in the resource definition), the configuration version (from `CONFIG_VERSION`) and the application version (`spec.version`).
+As Jobs have a maximum length of 63, we shorten the versions to 16 and impose a maximum length of 29 on the application name (to leave two characters for the separators).

+As Jobs only run once per job name, this means that the first 16 characters of versions must be distinct across different versions - easy with a commit hash or `git describe --long` but if you're `doing this-is-a-very-long-tag-prefix-$(git describe --long)` it won't work as well.